 Relationship, when mastered, can serve as a nourishing, empowering launching pad for the realization of our life’s mission.
 When we feel great and loved at home, we are a force to be reckoned with out in the world.

 If you’d like to go deeper with this conversation and lift your relationship up beyond the daily grind, take our new mini-workshop, How to Create Your Relationship Purpose.
-If you would like to fight less, step into your full potential as an individual and couple and create a better life and relationship in 2022, we invite you to join us, from the comfort of … where ever you are.
+If you would like to fight less, step into your full potential as an individual and couple and create a better life and relationship in 2022 (or any year), we invite you to join us, from the comfort of where ever you are, whenever you like.